2 Bed, 1½ Bath

 Several CTA bus lines travel the streets of Lincoln Park.
 The 72 bus heads east and west across North Avenue while the 22 and 36 busses run north and south down Clark Street.
 The CTA Red Line “L” train has a stop at North and Clybourn in Lincoln Park with the Brown Line stopping at Armitage, Fullerton, Diversey, and Sedgwick Avenues.

 If you're buying or selling a home in Lincoln Park, let our team of North Side real estate agents guide you through the buying or selling process today.
 As local Lincoln Park real estate agents and real estate agents, we have exclusive insider knowledge of Chicago IL market dynamics.
 We'll get to work for you today!

-To learn more about agent representation while buying or selling your Lincoln Park home, contact Guarnero Real Estate Group.
+To learn more about agent representation while buying or selling your Lincoln Park home, contact Guarnero Group Compass.
 Check out our comparative market analysis page to receive a free property evaluation in Lincoln Park.